amir734jj/beam-planner/README.md

 calculation so it did not result in any performance improvement
 - result of `Analyzer` is an `IEnumerable` or an iterator which means as the new result comes out of the function, it gets printed so no list is used to store the result as they are calculated
+- used Rider (C# IDE) memory profiling to analyze which block of code is using too much memory

 ```shell
 Testing 00_example (1 seconds)